SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 SENESCYT's system flags any discrepancy.
 The fix is usually a notarized name change certificate or a sworn declaration (declaracion juramentada) before an Ecuadorian notary, but it adds time and cost to the process.

-Before you start: compare your degree, transcript, ISCED certificate, and passport.
+Before you start: compare your degree, transcript, field of study document, and passport.
 Every name field must match exactly.
 If they do not, get the supporting documentation sorted before you leave your home country.

 The Study Modality Question